qzhang503/proteoQ/README.md

   - Summarization of PSM results to normalized peptide and protein data.
   - Visualization of quality metrics in normalized peptide and protein data.
-  - Re-normalization of data aganist selected samples.
+  - Re-normalization of data against selected samples.
   - Mixed-bed normalization using full or partial data.
   - Removal of low-quality entries from PSM, peptide and protein data.